letakeane/gridpractice/module-1/lesson-plans/introduction-to-jquery.md

 Write JS and JQUERY side by side

 ### Learning Goals
+- What is jQuery
-- Learn what jquery is, how it is different from just using js for DOM interaction
+--- how is it different from just using js for DOM interaction
-- understand that a jquery object is different from a dom element
-- benefits of using jquery
+--- benefits
 --- less code to write
 --- covers edge cases
+- understand some basic differences between jquery object and dom element

+Be able to accomplish the following with jQuery
 - Find elements in the DOM
 - Add event listeners
-- Retrieving info from the DOM
+- Retrieve info from the DOM
-- Adding/removing css classes
+- Add/remove css classes
-- Traversing the DOM
+- Traverse the DOM
-- Adding to the DOM
+- Add to the DOM

 jquery is a js library that makes dom interaction easier.